-Juan:'I have another question Peter, what should I write for closing an email in English?'
+Juan:'I have another question Peter, what should I write when closing an email in English?'

 Peter:'Well, it depends on what you want to happen next.
 If for example, you've answered a question they had.
 I would write, I hope this answers your question.
 And then to be very polite you can offer them the possibility to contact you again about this, by writing, If you require any further assistance, please do not hesitate to contact me on my mobile.
-An informal way would be Give me a ring if you have any problems.'
+An informal way to say the same thing would be Give me a ring if you have any problems.'

 Juan:'But what would I say if I was going to be on holiday or unavailable?
 In a formal way.'

 Peter:'Then I would start with I will be out of the office on Tuesday.
 Then after that, If you require any further assistance, please do not hesitate to contact my colleague Sally Smith on etc...'